andres-fr/skerch/docs/materials/index.rst

 operations are implemented using ``PyTorch``, which means that **CPU/CUDA can be used in a device-agnostic way and automatic differentiation is available**.

+It also implements:

-It also implements efficient *a priori* methods to choose meaningful hyperparameters for the sketched algorithms, and efficient *a posteriori* methods to estimate the quality and rank of the sketched approximations.
+* Efficient *a priori* methods to choose meaningful hyperparameters for the sketched algorithms
+* Efficient *a posteriori* methods to estimate the quality and rank of the sketched approximations
+* Matrix-free estimation of (sub-)diagonals for square linear operators
+* Matrix-free estimation of matrix-vector products for upper- and lower-triangular portions of square linear operators.

 .. seealso::